HackYourFuture/curriculum/student-manual.md

 |Sunday            |Q&A Session 12-3pm (usually ends earlier)                                         |
 |Monday-Tuesday    |Finish homework (deadline Tuesday 23:59) + Implement feedback on previous homework|

+The additional sessions, tests and interviews will be planned with enough time in advance so you can fit them in your schedule.

-The video lectures are included in the curriculum on GutHub. (you can also find them on our [YouTube channel](https://www.youtube.com/channel/UCkK246iKcOAvsL0SI_6n3eA)).
+The video lectures are included in the curriculum on GitHub. (you can also find them on our [YouTube channel](https://www.youtube.com/channel/UCkK246iKcOAvsL0SI_6n3eA)).
 In these lectures, one of our teachers explains the core concepts of this week and provides you  examples and exercises.

-You are also asked to do the homework assignments and readings (see next section).
-On Tuesday you have to submit your homework and on Saturday at least one question before the Question and Answer (Q&A) session on Sunday.
+You are also asked to do the homework assignments and readings practically every week (see next section).
+On Tuesday you will have to submit your homework and on Saturdays at least one question before the Question and Answer (Q&A) session on Sunday.
 The Q&A session is an online meeting where the teacher will answer your questions, so please come prepared!
-He/she might also ask you questions.
+He/she might also ask YOU questions.
 Submitting homework and Q&A’s are mandatory!

 Currently, due to Corona all of our education is online.
-In the near future we hope to go back to face-to-face classes on Sunday.
+In the near future we hope to go back to face-to-face classes, but is not clear yet when that will happen.

 ## 1.3 Homework <a name="homework"></a>
-As mentioned, our complete curriculum can be found on Github.
-The modules are ordered sequentially.
+As mentioned before, our complete curriculum can be found on Github.
+Each modules is ordered sequentially.
 The homework can be found in the module repository.
 For example, if you click on [HTML-CSS](https://github.com/HackYourFuture/HTML-CSS) you’ll be taken to the document that has all the information about that particular module.
 If you scroll down you’ll see a table with a column Homework.
 ![alt text](https://github.com/HackYourFuture/curriculum/blob/master/assets/html:css-table.png)

 After the first couple of weeks, Github will also be where you will publish your homework.
-In the beginning you might struggle to use Github.
-But there is a reason we use it: It is the number 1 platform for programmers!
-In order to become a good programmer, you will have to understand how Github works.
-You will notice that after a few weeks, finding the right homework assignments and reading, as well as publishing your homework on Github, will become automatic.
+GitHub can be challengin to use at first, but there is a reason we use it: It is the number 1 platform for programmers!
+In order to become a good programmer, you will have to understand how Github works and become a master at it.
+You will notice that after a few weeks, finding the right homework assignments and reading, as well as publishing your homework on Github will become automatic.

-Most weeks you will have homework assignments and we expect you to finish them before Wednesday.
-Not handing in homework without proper communication will not be tolerated (see also our values and our 3 strike policy).
+Homework assignments will be part of your study for practically every week and it is expected that you finish them on time.
+Again, think about HackYourFuture as a job and not a hobbie.
+Not handing in your assignents on time without proper reason and communication will not be accepted (see also our values and our 3 strike policy).
+During HYF we not only look at your technical skills, but we also want to see that you are a reliable person that works hard, delivers on time and communicates accordingly.
+While you might find a job without these skills, it will be hard to keep that job.
+And that is why we are strict with the way we work.
+Not less important, the homeworks and assignments are specifically designed to be sure you have the required skills at the end of each module!

 ### 1.3.1 Review process
 All of your homework will be reviewed by one of our mentors in a very similar way code reviews happen in any company you are going to work at.
 The homework pull requests you create every week will go through the following process: